Counterexamples in Involutions of Azumaya Algebras: Involutions of Azumaya algebras

-An Azumaya algebra with $\lambda$-involution $(\sh A, \sigma)$ is said to be \emph{semiordinary} if $(\sh A, \sigma)$ is locally isomorphic to a Brauer trivial Azumaya algebra with a $\lambda$-involution.
+\benw{some rewriting of the paragraph below} An Azumaya algebra with $\lambda$-involution $(\sh A, \sigma)$ is said to be \emph{semiordinary} if there exists a Brauer-trivial Azumaya algebra $\iEnd_{\sh O_X}(\sh V)$ on $X$ and a $\lambda$-involution $\tau$ on it such that $(\sh A, \sigma)$ and $(\iEnd_{\sh O_X}(\sh V), \tau)$ are locally isomorphic (i.e., locally isomorphic on $X/C_2$ after application of $q_*$).
 If it is not semiordinary, then $(\sh A, \sigma)$ is \emph{extraordinary}.
 In an abuse of notation, we may simply say that $\sigma$ is semiordinary or extraordinary.
 As in the introduction, this definition is a special case of \cite[Def.~6.16]{First2020}.

+\uriyaf[inline]{Move the following from the Section about ordinary involutions.
+I figured it would be useful to introduce ordinary involutions here.
+The example is also useful for a few other things.}